drufball/yosai/_drafts/complications.md

 They burst into another intersection, the sound of pursuit close behind them.
 "How big _is_ this place?
 Honestly."

 Eizo moved past her, picking a direction with confidence and disappearing around the corner.
-Denri was impressed he'd been observant enough to memorize the path on the way in, given his state.
+Denri was impressed he'd been able to memorize the path on the way in, given his state.
 Presence of mind like that took training.

 A second later Eizo came running back into view, angry shouts following him.
-Denri grabbed one of the lanterns at the intersection and smashed it into the hallway as Eizo came running back.
-She was mildly disappointed that the paper walls didn't immediately erupt into flame.
+Denri grabbed one of the lanterns at the intersection and smashed it into a wall as Eizo came running back.
+She was mildly disappointed that the paper didn't immediately erupt into flame.
 But there was an ominous crackle that might encourage a few guards to stay behind and deal with the issue.
-They turned and ran down the other hallway.
+The trio turned and ran down the other hallway.

 "I'm guessing we don't know where we're going anymore?"

 "Yes.
 I am.
 Sorry."
-Eizo was gasping desperately for air.
+Eizo was gasping for air.

 Denri laughed.
 "Don't be!
 This is pretty standard.
 Things always work out in the end."
-She flashed Eizo a smile as they skidded around a corner and wove their way deeper into the compound.
+She flashed Eizo a smile as they slid around a corner and wove their way deeper into the compound.
 At one point, Denri hooked an arm around another lantern pole and sent it crashing to the ground.
 "Besides.
 I was just thinking how boring my morning was."

 A group of guards came bursting around the corner ahead of them.
 Denri skidded to a halt and turned to run the other direction.
 The guards behind them finally came into view.